1j01/precorder/README.md

 and you may need to [jump through some serious hoops](http://www.g7smy.co.uk/2013/08/recording-sound-on-the-raspberry-pi/))
 * Node.js and SoX (installation instructions below)
 * Willingness to use the command line
-* Who knows, because I haven't gotten this working yet (on the Pi)
+* Who knows, because I haven't gotten this working yet (at least not on the Pi)

 ## Setup